-In this case, even if the volatility target must be replicated as much as possible by the scenarios, it is essential that the martingale test is passed.
+In this case, even if the volatility must reflected as much as possible, it is essential that the martingale test is passed.
 To ensure this, an adjustment " A " must be performed at the end of the process, after the weights of the scenarios are calculated.
 This adjustment might slightly change the simulated volatility.

-Figure 5: illustration of the impact of adjustments on the swaption implied volatilities surface
+Figure 6 : illustration of the impact of adjustments on the swaption implied volatilities surface